On the Maximum Distance Sublattice Problem and Closest Vector Problem: Introduction

-In 1982, Lenstra et al. \cite{lenstra1982factoring} gave a polynomial time algorithm (known as LLL) for finding an exponential approximation of the shortest vector in the lattices.
-The applications of LLL are found in factoring polynomials over rationals, finding linear Diophantine approximations, cryptanalysis of RSA and other cryptosystems\cite{coppersmith1996finding,shamir1982polynomial,coppersmith1996finding2}.
-Babai\cite{babai1986lovasz} gave a polynomial time algorithm, which uses LLL, for approximating CVP with exponential approximation factor.
+In 1982, Lenstra, Lenstra and Lovasz~\cite{lenstra1982factoring} gave a polynomial time algorithm (known as LLL) for finding an exponential approximation of the shortest vector in the lattices.
+The applications of LLL are found in factoring polynomials over rationals, finding linear Diophantine approximations, cryptanalysis of RSA and other cryptosystems~\cite{coppersmith1996finding,shamir1982polynomial,coppersmith1996finding2}.
+Babai ~\cite{babai1986lovasz} gave a polynomial time algorithm, which uses LLL, for approximating $\CVP$ with exponential approximation factor.
 Schnorr has given improvements over the LLL algorithm \cite{schnorr1987hierarchy,schnorr1994lattice}.
-There is no deterministic polynomial time algorithm known for approximating SVP with sub-exponential approximation factor.
-For finding the exact shortest vector many exponential time algorithms are known.
-Kannan \cite{kannan1987minkowski} gave an algorithm that returns a basis which contains the shortest vector, in $n^{\mathcal{O}(n)}$ time and $poly(n)$ space.
-Ajtai et al. \cite{ajtai2001sieve} gave the first sieving algorithm for shortest vector problem in exponential time.
-Later, several improvements and variants of sieving algorithms were proposed \cite{nguyen2008sieve,micciancio2010faster,wang2011improved}.
-Miccianio et al.~\cite{micciancio2013deterministic} gave an exponential time algorithm for SVP by using Voronoi cell computation.
-The best known algorithm for SVP \cite{aggarwal2014solving} and CVP~\cite{aggarwal2015solving} are based on discrete Gaussian sampling.